WMD-group/SMACT/docs/examples.rst

 Element and species classes
 ===========================

-The element and species classes are at the heart of SMACT's functionality.
+The element and species classes are at the heart of :mod:`smact`'s functionality.
 Elements are the elements of the periodic table.
 Species are elements, with some additional information; the oxidation state and the coordination environment (if known).
 So for example the element iron can have many oxidation states and those oxidation states can have many coordination